Free-rider problem: Social norms

-Psychologically, humans are fundamentally considered as free-riders by others only when benefits are consumed while contributions are withheld.
-Indicating that in all cultures free-riders are recognised, however, cultural differences exist in the degree of tolerance and how these people dealt with them.
-The impact of social norms on the free-rider problem differs between cultural contexts, which may lead to a variance between results in research on the free-rider problem when applied cross-culturally.
-Social norms impact on privately and voluntarily provided public goods; however, is considered to have some level of effect on the problem in many contexts.
-Social sanctioning, for example, is a norm in and of itself that has a high degree of universality.
-The goal of much research on the topic of social sanctioning and its effect on the free-rider problem is to explain the altruistic motivation that is observed in various societies.
+Psychologically, people are only fundamentally considered free-riders by others when they take benefits and withhold contributions.
+Although free-riders are recognised in all cultures, the degree of tolerance they experience and methods of dealing with them vary due to cultural differences.
+The impact of social norms on free-riding differs between cultural contexts, which may lead to a variance between results in research on free-riding when applied cross-culturally.
+However, the impact of social norms on privately- and voluntarily-provided public goods is considered to have some level of effect on free-riding in many contexts.
+For example, social sanctioning is a norm in and of itself that has a high degree of universality.
+The goal of much research on the topic of social sanctioning and its effect on free-riding is to explain the altruistic motivation that is observed in various societies.

-Free riding is often thought of only in terms of positive and negative externalities felt by the public.
+Free-riding is often thought of only in terms of positive and negative externalities felt by the public.
 The impact of social norms on actions and motivations related to altruism are often underestimated in economic solutions and the models from which they are derived.

 Altruistic social sanctions

 While non-altruistic social sanctions occur when people establish common property regimes, people sometimes punish free-riders even without being rewarded.
 The exact nature of motivation remains to be explored.
 Whether costly punishment can explain cooperation is disputed.
-Recent research finds that costly punishment is less effective in real world environments.
+Recent research finds that costly punishment is less effective in real-world environments.

 Other research finds that social sanctions cannot be generalized as strategic in the context of public goods.
-Preferences between secret sanctions (untraceable sanctions between players in the game) and standard sanctions (traceable sanctions including feedback between players in an otherwise identical environment) on free riders did not vary significantly.
-Rather some individuals preferred to sanction others regardless of secrecy.
-Other research build on the findings of behavioral economics, finds that in a dilemmatic donation game, donators are motivated by the fear of loss.
-In the game donators' deposits were only refunded if the donators always punish free riding and non-commitment among other individuals.
-Pool-punishment (everyone loses their deposit if one donator doesn't punish the free rider) provided more stable results than punishment without consideration of the consensus of the group.
-Individual-to-individual peer punishment led to less consistently applied social sanctions.
-Collectively this research, although it is experimental in nature, may prove useful when applied in public policy decisions seeking to improve free-rider problems within society.
+Preferences between secret sanctions and standard sanctions on free riders did not vary significantly.
+Rather, some individuals preferred to sanction others regardless of secrecy.
+Other research built on the findings of behavioral economics finds that, in a dilemmatic donation game, donors are motivated by the fear of loss.
+In the game, donors' deposits were only refunded if the donors always punish free-riding and non-commitment among other individuals.
+Pool-punishment, in which everyone loses their deposit if one donor does not punish the free rider, provided more stable results than punishment without consideration of the consensus of the group.
+Individual-to-individual peer punishment led to less-consistently-applied social sanctions.
+Although this research is experimental in nature, it may collectively prove useful when applied in public policy decisions seeking to improve free-rider problems within society.